feathersjs/docs/api/client/primus.md

 ### `primus(socket, options)`

-Initialize the Socket.io client using a given socket and the given options.
+Initialize the Primus client using a given socket and the given options.

 Options can be: